kirstymcnaught/OptiKeyWiki/Home.md

 ![The OptiKey keyboard showing the light and dark themes](http://juliussweetland.github.io/OptiKey/images/Keyboards_Alpha_Showing_Light_And_Dark_Themes.png)

----
+Type quickly using the "swiping" and word completion features.
+OptiKey will automatically insert spaces between words and capitalise letters for you.
+You can even type whole phrases in a single selection.

+![OptiKey being used to type into Word](http://juliussweetland.github.io/OptiKey/images/Typing_Into_Word.png)

-OptKey can be used as a complete replacement for your physical keyboard and mouse, allowing you to type and click anyway.
+OptKey can be used as a complete replacement for your physical keyboard and mouse, allowing you to type and click anywhere.
 It can also generate speech.

-![OptiKey being used to type into Word](http://juliussweetland.github.io/OptiKey/images/Typing_Into_Word.png)

-Increase your typing speed by using the "swiping" or word completion features.
-OptiKey can also automatically insert spaces between words and capitalise letters for you.

 ![OptiKey being used to control a mouse click](http://juliussweetland.github.io/OptiKey/images/Clicking_On_Magnified_Folder.png)